 There are course forums available that all learners on the course have access to.
 We encourage everyone to make the most of these forums.
 They provide a way for you to talk to one another and to tutors, and to ask both tutors and each other questions.
-They are also used by us to share information about exam registration and other course-related news.
+They are also used by RBGE staff and tutors to share information about exam registration and other course-related news.
 You will be able to contact tutors by email directly if you need to.
+Throughout the course, there will be practice exam style questions to try, and tutors will host regular live sessions to discuss Topic content and give feedback on student submissions.

-Our PropaGate Learning team is always available if you ever feel you are stuck with a courserelated technical problem.
-They can be contacted via the forums or by emailing propagate@rbge.org.uk
+Our PropaGate Learning team is always available if you ever feel you are stuck with a course-related technical problem.
+They can be contacted via the forums or by emailing propagate@rbge.org.uk and aim to reply within one working day with the exception of Christmas and public holidays.